READING TEST TOEFL

 5. Which words best describe his character?

-a.
 Egotistical and selfless.

 b.
 Philosophical and diplomatic